Connect with others who understand.

 Chemotherapy side effects can also raise your risk of gum disease.
 Some chemotherapy drugs can increase gum bleeding by affecting how your blood clots.
 A MyBCTeam member who’d received chemotherapy commented, “I am scared to go to the dentist because my gums are so sensitive!”

-2. Teeth Pain and Sensitivity
+2. Tooth Pain and Sensitivity

 You also might experience tooth pain if you have: